Performance Breakdown

 - 12-inch hair: 100%

-One thing to note about the Dyson slim roller is that it doesn’t have an active anti-tangle system, which is basically combs sitting above the brush that untangle hair.
+One thing to note about the Dyson Slim Roller is that it doesn’t have an active anti-tangle system, which is essentially a set of combs positioned above the brush to untangle hair.

 Nonetheless, this cordless vacuum got excellent results despite the lack of these combos.